-Markets were disrupted by the ongoing war in Ukraine and inflationary pressures in 2022 and 2023, impacting on investment returns achieved by the Fund's assets.
-High levels of inflation in the UK (compared to recent experience), have resulted in higher than expected LGPS benefit increases of 10.1% in April 2023 and 6.7% in April 2024.
-However, asset performance has improved towards the end of 2023 and into 2024 and inflation has begun to return towards historical levels and the Bank of England's target (2% pa).
+High levels of inflation in the UK (compared to recent experience) have resulted in higher than expected LGPS benefit increases of 10.1% in April 2023 and 6.7% in April 2024.
+However, inflation has reduced towards historical levels and the Bank of England's target (2% pa), with LGPS benefits increasing by 1.7% in April 2025.

 There has been a significant shift in the wider economic environment since 2022, resulting in generally higher expected future investment returns and a reduction in the value placed on the Fund's liabilities.
 Overall, the funding position is likely to be stronger than at the previous formal valuation at 31 March 2022.

-The next actuarial valuation will be carried out as at 31 March 2025.
-The Funding Strategy Statement will also be reviewed at that time.
+The next actuarial valuation will be carried out as at 31 March 2025, and will be finalised by 31 March 2026.
+The FSS will also be reviewed at that time, and a revised version will come into effect from 1 April 2026.